DOI-USGS/vizlab-home/README.md

 Clone the repo.
 In the directory, run `npm install` to install the required modules.
 Once the dependencies have been installed, run `npm run dev` to run locally from your browser.

-To build the website locally you'll need `npm v20` and `node v8.1` or higher installed.
+To build the website locally you'll need `node.js` `v22.14.0` and `npm` `v10.9.2` or higher installed.
 To manage multiple versions of `npm`, you may [try using `nvm`](https://betterprogramming.pub/how-to-change-node-js-version-between-projects-using-nvm-3ad2416bda7e).

 ## Citation